MatsEsseldeurs/spiroid/docs/README.md

 Set the `magnetism` property of the `central_body` `Particle` to `Wind`.
 Set the desired values of `magnetic_field` for `Planet` and `Star`.

+### Evolved Wind
+When using a `MESA` stellar evolutionary model, the evolved wind is automatically enabled.
+From the amount of mass that is lost from the stellar wind, the angular momentum of the envelope is reduced, and the semi-major axis of the orbiting body is affected.

 ### Tides

 Tides for each particle can be toggled independently into the following states: